BarakBinyamin/BLE_LED_Display/README.md

 - upload the sketch "BLEArduino.ino" (found in arduino sketches) to the arduino
 - make the bash scripts found in GUI excecutable

-how to make a file excecutable
+For each file with ending in ".sh"

 ```
 $sudo chmod +x FILENAME